PHONICS & READING

 Throughout our curriculum, our pupils read, comprehend, interpret and respond to texts that inspire them, educate them, enrich their vocabulary, challenge their thinking, make them laugh, make them cry and most importantly, teach them to understand, empathise with and value different cultures, traditions and opinions- real or imagined.

 At GLPNS, children take home reading books each week from when they are ready in Reception and then throughout their time with us right up to Year 6.
-We have a range of reading books from a range of schemes, organised by reading level into coloured bands, including fiction, poetry and nonfiction.

 Our Reading Schemes: